Validity of the eTA Canada

 If you have a passport that is no longer valid on the day of departure, your airline will not allow you to board the plane.
 If your passport is no longer valid during your stay in Canada, this can lead to you being denied entry in the future.
 If your passport expires within the validity term of five years, and you are not in Canada at the time, you can submit a new application with your new passport before being allowed to fly to Canada again.

 Not meeting the requirements

 Aside from the validity duration and requirements for the passport, it is important that you meet the general requirements to travel with an eTA.
-The most important requirements is that you are travelling with a business purpose, a tourist purpose, or to visit family or friends.
-Furthermore, you don’t meet the requirements if you are addicted to narcotics, have any serious transmittable diseases, have a criminal past, have serious psychological problems, or in any other way could pose a risk to the safety and health of Canada and its inhabitants.
+The most important requirement is that you are travelling for business, tourism, or to visit family or friends.
+Furthermore, you do not meet the requirements if you are addicted to narcotics, have any serious transmittable diseases, have a criminal past, have serious psychological problems, or in any other way could pose a risk to the safety and health of Canada and its inhabitants.
 Read more about the requirements.